epfl-si/zeebe-db-monitor/README.md

     docker run --rm -it -v /path_to_your_snapshot:/data rocksdb-ldb node index.js watch
   ```

-//TODO: verify this
-- 127.0.0.1:4000 for the grafana dashboards (Docker only)
+- 127.0.0.1:4000 for the grafana dashboards (Docker Compose only)
-- 127.0.0.1:9090 for the prometheus metric query (Docker only)
+- 127.0.0.1:9090 for the prometheus metric query (Docker Compose only)
-- 127.0.0.1:8080/metrics for the prometheus exporter inside the app, aka raw metrics
+- 127.0.0.1:8081/metrics for the prometheus exporter inside the app, aka raw metrics

 #### Configure